technomancy/atreus-firmware/readme.md

 exit the bootloader and return to normal operation.

 If the upload does not complete, check the permissions on the USB device and ensure it's writeable by your user.
+You may need to run `sudo make udev` on some Linux-based systems to install a udev rule if the permissions aren't right.

 You can identify the USB device like so: